-Machines à dessiner is an exhibition at Musée des Arts et Métiers (Paris).
-François Schuiten and Benoît Peeters are the curators of this exhibition.
+Machines à dessiner was an exhibition at Musée des Arts et Métiers (Paris).
+François Schuiten and Benoît Peeters were the curators of this exhibition.
 They were assisted by Eric Dubois, associate professor of applied arts and teacher at the Ecole Boulle.

 Far from wanting to explain everything, Machines à dessiner wagers on discovery through sensitivity and emotion.
 As the vehicles for this initiatory voyage, the objects and images chosen from the reserve store at the Musée des Arts et Métiers are less a medium for scientific discourse than a source of amazement.
 Drawing is revealed as a physical and mental activity, like reason and imagination, and François Schuiten's magical realism is one of its finest demonstrations.

 Between the fantastical universe of Schuiten and Peeters and the world of techical science the exhibition strives above all to portray the timeless magic of the art of drawing.
 Regardless of how the tools may have evolved, from table to tablet, drawing is not an act of the past: as a way of looking at the world and understanding it better, it is more up-to-date than ever”.